In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 FOIA Suits Seeking DHS Access to Counsel Records

-The LAC has filed three lawsuits against DHS to compel the release of records relating to noncitizens’ access to counsel before USCIS, CBP, and ICE.
-The LAC initially pursued disclosure of these records through FOIA requests filed in March 2011.
+The Council has filed three lawsuits against DHS to compel the release of records relating to noncitizens’ access to counsel before USCIS, CBP, and ICE.
+The Council initially pursued disclosure of these records through FOIA requests filed in March 2011.

-Dorsey & Whitney LLP is co-counsel with the LAC on these FOIA cases.
+Dorsey & Whitney LLP is co-counsel with the Council on these FOIA cases.

 Suit Against ICE

-The complaint alleges that ICE’s failure to turn over requested records violates FOIA and is impeding AIC’s efforts to educate the immigration bar regarding the right to counsel and to effectively advocate for justice and fairness for noncitizens in their interactions with ICE.
+The Council’s FOIA request to ICE was met with a series of delays and a failure to produce responsive records.
+Ultimately, the Council filed suit over one year after submitting its original request, alleging that ICE’s failure to turn over records violated FOIA and impeded our efforts to educate the immigration bar regarding the right to counsel and to effectively advocate for fairness for noncitizens in their interactions with ICE.